maoratar1/SLAM/README.md

 1. if A is cubic matrix - need to check if A is invertible
 2. A is fat, more columns than rows - there are infinite solutions in that case we will search for the minimum norm solution
-3. A is thin, more rows than colums, there are zero solutions, so we search for the closest solution, means the projection of x on the A dimension
+3. A is thin, more rows than columns, there are zero solutions, so we search for the closest solution, means the projection of x on the A dimension

-### Localization
+### Localization; PnP, Tracking and Triangulation
 The localization is done inductively by the following pseudocode:
 1. Initialize frame 0 location to (0, 0, 0)
 2. For the ith frame, i in range()